MelroseWakefield Hospital: 2006–2011: Cardiac services and campus changes

+2012–2022: Merger discussions and Tufts Medicine affiliation

 In 2012, Boston-based Partners Healthcare began talks to merge with Melrose-Wakefield's parent, Hallmark Health.
 The talks soon expanded to also include South Shore Hospital in Weymouth.
 In early 2015, Attorney General Maura Healey blocked the South Shore merger based on fears of escalating costs and a lack of competition.
 Merging with Hallmark was left out of the decision and Hallmark CEO Alan MacDonald stated he remained committed to moving forward with the merger.
 Unable to receive approval for the Partners merger, Hallmark Health announced in June 2016 that it had voted to merge with Wellforce, the parent company of Tufts Medical Center in Boston and Lowell General Hospital in Lowell.
 The merger was completed on January 1, 2017.

 In early 2015, Hallmark Health announced a multi-million dollar modernization plan to construct a new patient wing, a new parking garage, and to create additional surface parking lots.
 The surface parking would replace numerous Hospital-owned homes which currently house doctor's offices and other outpatient services.
 After receiving feedback from the community, the surface lots along Rowe Street in the residential area were reconsidered, however those along Porter Street remained part of the plans.

+In March 2022, Wellforce announced that it would change its name to Tufts Medicine and unite its member organizations under the Tufts Medicine name, while local hospitals continued to operate under their existing names in conjunction with the Tufts Medicine identity.

-In June 2022, Tufts Medicine and Melrose Wakefield Hospital announced a partnership with Acadia Healthcare to build an Inpatient Behavioral Health Hospital to serve the regional Boston area on the site of the former Malden Hospital campus location following many years of uncertainty of how that site would be re-developed.
-The proposed 144-bed hospital will provide the latest in inpatient and intensive outpatient behavioral health care programs for its patients, addressing the continuum of care needed to support the wellbeing of patients and their families.
-As a new construction, the facility will replace the Malden Hospital building and tout a smaller footprint than the existing structure.
-The project will also set aside more than nine acres of land for conservation and open space, creating lasting benefits for the communities of Malden and Medford.
-Slated to open in the Fall of 2025, the hospital will be a center of excellence serving patients of all ages.
+In June 2022, Tufts Medicine and MelroseWakefield Hospital announced a partnership with Acadia Healthcare to build an inpatient behavioral health hospital on the site of the former Malden Hospital campus.
+The project followed years of uncertainty over redevelopment of the former hospital site and included plans for conservation and open space on portions of the property.

+2023–present: Service expansion and redevelopment

+The Tufts Medicine Behavioral Health Hospital held a ribbon-cutting ceremony in February 2026 at 100 Hospital Road in Malden.
+The 144-bed hospital is operated through a joint venture between Tufts Medicine and Acadia Healthcare and was developed to provide behavioral health care for children, adolescents, adults, and older adults.

 In January 2024, MelroseWakefield Hospital was designated as a Level III Trauma Center by the Massachusetts Department of Public Health.

+In December 2024, Tufts Medicine announced that MelroseWakefield Hospital had been named a 2025 High Performing hospital for maternity care by U.S. News & World Report.

+In July 2025, Tufts Medicine appointed William F. Wyman as President of MelroseWakefield Hospital and Lawrence Memorial Hospital.
+Wyman had served in the same role on an interim basis since October 2024.

+In September 2025, MelroseWakefield Hospital announced that it had performed pulsed field ablation procedures for atrial fibrillation using intracardiac echocardiography and three-dimensional mapping technology.
+The procedures were performed by Dr. Guy Rozen, Director of the Tufts Medical Center Electrophysiology Laboratories and Atrial Fibrillation Program, together with the MelroseWakefield cardiovascular team.